-- An entire year's access to the conference content. - Several virtual sessions that incorporate discussion opportunities. - A promo code for 20% off in the online Child Life Store
+- Live and recorded sessions available through ACLP's Online Learning Portal in all domains required for recertification. - The opportunity to earn 60+ PDUs. - An entire year's access to the conference content. - Several virtual sessions that incorporate discussion opportunities. - A promo code for 20% off in the online Child Life Store